quicwg/base-drafts/draft-ietf-quic-transport.md

 STREAM frame's offset field to the stream offset of the first byte of this new data.
 The first octet of data on a stream has an offset of 0.
 An endpoint is expected to send every stream octet.
 The largest offset delivered on a stream MUST be less than 2^62.

 A receiver MUST ensure that received stream data is delivered to the application as an ordered byte-stream.
 Data received out of order MUST be buffered for later delivery, as long as it is not in violation of the receiver's flow control limits.
+An endpoint could receive the same octets multiple times; octets that have already been received can be discarded.
+The value for a given octet MUST NOT change if it is sent multiple times; an endpoint MAY treat receipt of a changed octet as a connection error of type PROTOCOL_VIOLATION.

 An endpoint MUST NOT send data on any stream without ensuring that it is within the data limits set by its peer.
 The cryptographic handshake stream, Stream 0,